tele-rotation in radiology

 Access to Zoom and WhatsApp are required in order to participate in this rotation and the appropriate software or apps must be installed prior to Day # 1.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking experience in radiology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking clinical experience in radiology.
 Although ideal for those interested in pursuing radiology as a career, this is a rotation that has benefit for all specialties since imaging plays such a vital role in the evaluation and management of patients.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.